CIDRAM/Docs/readme.en.md

 #### "rate_limiting" (Category)
 Configuration for rate limiting (not recommended for general use).

+Keep in mind that just as with all other CIDRAM features, CIDRAM's rate limiting feature can only be applied for those pages and resources to which CIDRAM is connected.
+That would typically mean that non-PHP resources would not be covered except where explicitly served by connected PHP resources.
+If you're able to use a server module, cPanel, or some other network tool to enforce rate limiting, it would be better to use that instead of CIDRAM's rate limiting feature.
+Also keep in mind that a keen and determined user could easily circumvent rate limiting by rotating their IP address, or by switching to a proxy or VPN provider which CIDRAM isn't yet aware of, and keep in mind that rate limiting can be very annoying for actual, real end-users.
+It may at times be necessary, but is rarely desirable.

 ##### "max_bandwidth" `[string]`
 - The maximum amount of bandwidth allowed within the allowance period before rate limiting future requests.
 A value of 0 disables this type of rate limiting.
 Default = 0KB.